Garsia--Remmel $q$-rook numbers are not always unimodal

 were further conjectured to be log-concave by Wachs--White \cite[p.~45]{WACHS199127}.
 This conjecture was discussed more recently in work of Sagan and Swanson \cite[Conj.~7.4]{SAGAN2024103899}, who verified it for $1\leq k\leq n \leq 50$.
 We have checked it for $1\leq k \leq n \leq 250$.
-See \cite[\S 1.2]{SAGAN2024103899} for a history of these polynomials and \cite{LEROUX199064,SAGAN1992289} for a different notion of log-concavity that they satisfy.
+See \cite[\S 1.2]{SAGAN2024103899} for a history of these polynomials.

-It follows easily from the recurrence~\eqref{eq:recurence q Stirling} that the $q$-Stirling numbers can be obtained from the following evaluation of a {\em complete symmetric polynomial} \cite{Gould}:
+It follows easily from the recurrence~\eqref{eq:recurence q Stirling} that these $q$-Stirling numbers can be obtained from the following evaluation of a {\em complete symmetric polynomial} \cite{Gould}:

 Such complete symmetric functions are instances of Schur functions: $h_{n-k}(x_1,\ldots,x_k) = s_{n-k}(x_1,\ldots,x_k)$.
 Could the evaluation above be useful to show log-concavity or unimodality of $S_q(n,k)$, as in the {\em principal specialization} \cite[\S 7.8]{EC2} of Schur functions \cite[Thm.~13]{StanleyLogConcave}, or by exploiting the {\em denormalized Lorentzian property} of Schur polynomials \cite{HMMStD}? \end{remark}